andrew103/dorm_automation_computer/PROJECT_TRACKER.md

 #### General

 * find audio files for computer sounds
-* setup basic Flask RESTful server
-* setup basic UI that listens for "computer" command and responds with Star Trek computer sound
+* restructure to use config yaml file for information storage and transfer
 * parse STT output for server request

 #### Device control